hbctraining/bioinformatics_online/guidelines/for_learners.md

 ###  Workshop follow up

-If any questions come up after the workshop, then please email hbctraining@hsph.harvard.edu.
+If any questions come up after the workshop, then please email us at [hbctraining@hsph.harvard.edu](mailto:hbctraining@hsph.harvard.edu).